-Stepping away from Mrs. Miller, the orderly halted at a respectful distance and viewed George Bradshaw, putting on a rueful moue, half-winking an eye.
+The orderly halted at a respectful distance and viewed George Bradshaw, put on a rueful moue, half-winked an eye.
 Then, the light of inspiration restored humanity to his visage.
 “Hey, pal, you want me to hunt down that guy, took off with your picture…?”

 George squinted up.
 “Huh.
 I guess I don’t need it anymore.”

 “Mr. and Mrs. Stonemarten,” the orderly tried, “if you would like, I’ll run Mr. Bradshaw up to his room, after Mrs. Miller…so you can get going.”

 Visible beyond the glass was that imposter, called herself a nurse (oughta be against the law, things those press-hounds get up to), waiting with Oliver for the Stonemartens.

 “Big help.
 Thanks.”
 Henry, having said so, vamoosed.
 The door whooshed.

 “Dot,” George said, “I think I was unfair to Daisy.”